Redeem The Reefs

 This area's richness has made it a popular destination for dive enthusiasts, a source of livelihood for fishermen, and has been considered as a candidate to be a UNESCO World Heritage Site.

-Over the years, the Passage has been severely degraded by unsustainable fishing practices and commercial vessels which anchor anywhere and damage corals.
-Signs of degradation are everywhere due to combinations of both natural and man-made causes.
+The seas of Batangas, a majority of which are within the Verde Island Passage are now in peril.
+Fish population and coral growth have dwindled.
+The seas and coastline have been severely degraded by unsustainable fishing practices and commercial vessels which anchor anywhere and damage corals.
+Signs of degradation are everywhere due to both natural and man-made causes.
 Garbage and trash mostly non-biodegradable plastic, end up in the coastline.
 A barren sea floor where corals used to be is a result of damage dealt by human mistakes.
-The reefs need our help
+The reefs need our help!!!

-It is a team of passionate individuals consisting of marine biologists, nature and ocean lovers, and divers, who aim to rehabilitate a part of the coastline of Mabini, Batangas within the Verde Island Passage.
+It is a team of passionate individuals consisting of marine biologists, nature and ocean lovers, and divers, who aim to rehabilitate a part of the seas and coastline of Mabini Batangas within the Verde Island Passage.

-We want to build on the momentum of what we have started: to deploy more substrates, rehabilitate more corals and lay down more Giant Clams.
-With your contribution we can reverse the damage done to our coral reefs, improve the marine biodiversity of our seas and eventually provide livelihood to our seaside communities.
-We want to spread the advocacy for Redeeming the Reefs.
-This project is not just cosmetic, because the positive interconnection between the corals, clams and fish, will help save the oceans and thus save the earth!!
+We want to build on the momentum of what we have started: to deploy more substrates and lay down more Giant Clams.
+With your contribution we can help reverse the damage done to our coral reefs, improve the marine biodiversity of our seas, and eventually provide livelihood to our seaside communities.
+We want to spread the advocacy for Redeeming the Reefs through education and social development.
+This project is not just cosmetic, because the positive interconnection between the corals, clams and fish, will help save the oceans and thus save the earth!!!

 For US$ donations, you may deposit at BPI US$ account no.